Composite vs Steel Safety Toes

 Composite Toe Boots

-Like their steel counterparts, Composite Toe Boots have been thoroughly tested to achieve the same ASTM-certification, providing their outstanding protection from workplace hazards.
+Like their steel counterparts, Composite Toe Boots have been thoroughly tested to achieve the same ASTM-certification, providing outstanding protection from workplace hazards.
 Besides an alloy toe, all newer safety toe options are non-metal, which makes them lighter, flexible, and ideal for workers who regularly have to pass through metal detectors.
 Composite toes have a longer lifespan than steel toes because they don’t rust or bend like steel toes do.
-Unlike steel toes, composite material offers better insulation from the elements and do not conduct heat.
-For instance, they won't get piping hot in the summer working on a wild fire or freezing cold in the winter.
+Unlike steel toes, composite material offers better insulation from the elements and does not conduct heat.
+For instance, they won't get piping hot in the summer working on a wildfire or freezing cold in the winter.

 Overall, composite offers better: